SpaceTeam/uHoubolt/README.md

 µHoubolt (µHb for short) is an Ethanol/N2O liquid rocket sucessfully flown at EuRoC 2022.
 It is capable of reaching an altitude of 3km with a 1kg payload, with a lift-off mass of only 12kg and a length of 2m.

 To enable other student or amateur teams to benefit from our developments, and maybe even base their own rocket design on µHoubolt, all design ressources are available as open source/hardware.
+To encurage further sharing of work based on this, licenses that require you to release modifications under the same licenses are used.
+If these don't work for you for whatever reason, please feel free to contact us (email below) and we will find a solution.

 This repository serves as an overview, containing some project ressources and linking to many others.